The Gymnosperm Database

 Mexico: Coahuila, Nuevo León, southwest Tamaulipas (Miquihuana) and parts of San Luis Potosí (Perry 1991); United States: Texas (Perry 1991, Willyard et al. 2021a).
 It is probably most abundant in southern Nuevo León.
 Occurs at 1,500-3,000 m elevation, commonly with Quercus, Juniperus, or other pines, particularly P. cembroides and P. pseudostrobus (Farjon and Styles 1997).
 In Nuevo León I observed that on gypsum-derived soils in was the only tree (photo at right), whereas adjacent carbonate substrates were dominated by P. cembroides but supported a variety of conifers, including P. stormiae.

 Distribution data.
 Red indicates observations of Pinus arizonica sensu latu, which may include some observations of P. cooperi and P. stormiae.
 P. arizonica is shown in orange, P. stormiae in blue, and P. cooperi in yellow.
-Data sources (click on data points to view) include my observations, Farjon & Styles (1997), and downloads from GBIF (2014) and SEINet (2014).
+Data sources include my observations, Farjon & Styles (1997), and downloads from GBIF (2014) and SEINet (2014).

 Remarkable Specimens